danforthcenter/FiReMAGE/README.md

 # FiReMAGE: Filtering Results of Multispecies Analogous GWAS Experiments

-FiReMAGE is a tool written in R that analyzes GWAS datasets of the same traits in multiple species to search for orthologous genes associated with SNPs from their respective species' dataset.
+FiReMAGE is a tool written in R that analyzes GWAS datasets of the same traits in multiple species to search for linked orthologous genes.

-R version 3.6.0 (2019-04-26)
+R version 4.1.0 (2021-05-18)

 	1. R Packages
 	2. Directories & Accompanying files